ppy/osu-wiki/wiki/Skinning/osu!mania/en.md

 Notes:

-- This is the graphical representation of the judgement line.
+- This element is the graphical representation of the judgement line.
   - The judgement line is drawn in the centre of the image.
-- This is drawn for the entire stage width, not individual columns.
+- This element is drawn for the entire stage width, not individual columns.
-- This is stretched to fit the stage width (allowing for narrower images).
+- This element is stretched to fit the stage width (allowing for narrower images).

 ---